We may get commissions for purchases made through links in this post.

 If your cat is asleep on the floor, stomp your foot so he feels the vibration and isn’t startled awake.
 If he’s on the bed, jiggle the edge to wake him.
 He may be somewhat disoriented at times so make sure you know where he is when people are coming in and out of the house.
 Let him know when you are entering or leaving a room.
 If workmen are around, it might be best to put the cats in a closed room.

 “Max is now well integrated into our household routine.
-He plays chase, catch the pole bird, bat the circle ball and has non-vicious wrestling matches with Mrs. Murphy.
+He plays chase, catches the pole bird, bats the circle ball and has non-vicious wrestling matches with Mrs. Murphy.
 He’s destroyed multiple scratching poles.
 He’s a good boy who doesn’t scratch the furniture, unlike a calico I could mention,” Mary said.

 A deaf cat should be no more problem than any other cat who may or may not come when called.
 Never let a deaf cat outside.
 He won’t be able to hear traffic or know a dog is coming.
 Make sure doors, windows and screens are secure.
 Put a bell on his collar so you have a way of knowing where he is in the house.